 Following the Honors examination the outside examiner and the faculty jointly evaluate the candidacy, judging its success or lack thereof, and if it is successful, determining the degree of Honors (honors, high honors, highest honors) to be awarded.
 In the evaluation the following two factors will be carefully considered, with the priority of the factors indicated by the order of listing.

 In order to ensure that the candidate's work receives full and careful attention, and to ensure that candidates maintain a rate of progress sufficient to complete their work, deadlines are established for completion of the proposal and the Honors thesis.
 These deadlines are stated on the calendar that accompanies this document.
 Failure to satisfactorily meet the deadlines of either sort may constitute grounds for dismissal from the Honors program.
-Moreover, as stated above, Honors students are expected to do well on the comprehensive examination (Senior Exercise) and to maintain their Psychology GPA and overall GPA at the honors’ levels.
+Moreover, as stated above, Honors students are expected to do well on the comprehensive examination (Senior Capstone) and to maintain their Psychology GPA and overall GPA at the honors’ levels.